How to Sustain a Healthy Lifestyle for Managing Autoimmune Disease

 5. Embrace minimalism.

-This is a continuous process, as there is always more stuff coming into the house and more things added to our to-do list, especially as our children grow and start new activities.
-But… the goal isn’t to treat this as another “chore”, instead, think of it as a tool to be more efficient, but only use it occasionally so not to overburden yourself.
+This is a continuous process, as there is always more stuff coming into the house and more things added to our to-do list, especially if children are involved.
+But, the goal is to use minimalism as a tool to keep things simplified and manageable.

-This is one of my favorite tips because it’s saved us sooo many times.
-I call it “take a pulse.”
-What I mean is that if you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, and take a pulse of your current life situation.
+If you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, breathe, and give yourself a moment to evaluate where you’re at.

 If it feels like your head is just barely above water, use this as a sign to reel it back in immediately before things get worse.
 Maybe that means cancelling commitments, spending more time at home, taking a vacation day, or re-evaluating your financial situation.

 The goal here is to keep a simmering situation from boiling over.
-It helps you see the warning signs of a growing stress bomb and diffuse it before it explodes!
+It helps you see the warning signs of a growing stress bomb and diffuse it before it explodes into a health crisis,

 8. Bring your own food.